robusta-dev/robusta/README.md

 # About Robusta
-Robusta is an open source platform for webhooks and automations.
-It contains a library of 50+ builtin actions triggered on:
+Automate Kubernetes troubleshooting and quality of life with 50+ prebuilt automations and webhooks triggered on:

 1. AlertManager webhooks
 2. Kubernetes changes